 - The greatest amount of civility toward one another

-A roommate agreement identifies issues that often arise among roommates and outlines specific understandings for living together.
+A shared living agreement identifies issues that often arise among roommates and outlines specific understandings for living together.
 The agreement also helps you determine how you plan to resolve these issues.
 It is a useful tool that will help you get to know your roommate better and to establish mutual expectations.
 The agreement promotes communication, assertiveness and compromise, all of which are essential to successful roommate relationships.
 It is important to be very detailed when discussing the roommate agreement topics and document the discussion accurately for all parties involved.

 You are expected to complete the roommate agreement with your roommate(s) or suitemate(s) within the first few weeks of the semester.
-The agreement can be renegotiated throughout the year; however, violating the terms of this agreement may result in reassignment to another room or residence hall.
+The agreement can be renegotiated throughout the year; however, violating the terms of this agreement may result in reassignment to another room or dorm.
 If you have any questions about the roommate agreement, please see your Resident Assistant.

 Each student possesses the following rights as a roommate and each individual should work at honoring these rights.
 These rights and responsibilities apply not only to roommates, but also to other students living on the floor.
 It is your right to: